wsydney76/craft-theme4/README.md

 * Update `tailwind.config.js` and run `npm run ...`
 * By default, the main navigation reflects the structure of your Pages section, but you can override this by setting `Globals -> Site Info -> Navigation Entries`

+## Faker content

+* Upload some images into the images volume
+* Run `php craft main/seed/create-entries` to seed the system with some dummy entries.

 ## Setting up a membership site

 If you do not plan a membership site, you can safely delete templates/_members, the entry type page/members and the user group members.